lisbuenas/drone-displacement/README.md

 Used tailwind css with the basic setup of the nextjs project to cover the basic responsiveness and interface

 Used the hook pattern to split UI from business logic

+Missing some validations to improve the usage experience